cky008/fria-ontology/prompt ver1.md

 fria:FRIA-reportChallenge42 a rdfs:Class ;
     fria:FRIA-reporthasEvaluation fria:FRIA-reportEvaluation42 ;
     fria:FRIA-reporthasImpactLevel fria:FRIA-reportImpactLevel42 ;
-    rdfs:comment "There are no measures to ensure the lawfulness of the processing of personal data" ;
+    rdfs:comment "There are no measures to ensure the lawfulness of the processing of personal data." ;
     rdfs:subClassOf fria:FRIA-reportChallenge4 ;
     owl:equivalentClass airo:PublicService .